An improved bound for strongly regular graphs with smallest eigenvalue $-m$: Preliminaries

-In certain classes of $k$-regular graphs, the bound $|C| \leq 1 + \frac{k}{-\theta_{min}}$ must be obeyed, where $C$ is any clique and $\theta_{min}$ is the smallest eigenvalue of the graph, necessarily negative.
-This is known as the {\it Delsarte bound}, as it was proved by Delsarte in \cite{Delsarte} for strongly regular graphs, later to be generalized by Godsil to distance-regular graphs; see \cite[Proposition 4.4.6]{BCN} for two short proofs of this.
-It was further generalized to $2$-walk regular graphs in \cite{camara2013geometric}, although we will not need this generalization.
-We will refer to a clique in $\Gamma$ as a {\em Delsarte clique} if its order is equal to $1+\frac{k}{-\theta_{min}}$, in other words if achieves equality in the Delsarte bound.
+In certain classes of $k$-regular graphs, the bound $|C| \leq 1 + \frac{k}{-\theta_{\min}}$ must be obeyed, where $C$ is any clique and $\theta_{\min}$ is the smallest eigenvalue of the graph, necessarily negative.
+This is known as the {\it Delsarte bound}, as it was proved by Delsarte in \cite{Delsarte} for strongly regular graphs, and later generalized by Godsil to distance-regular graphs (see \cite[Proposition 4.4.6]{BCN}).
+We will refer to a clique in $\Gamma$ as a {\em Delsarte clique} if its order is equal to $1+\frac{k}{-\theta_{\min}}$, in other words if achieves equality in the Delsarte bound.

-\if2 For a strongly regular graph with valency $k$ and smallest eigenvalue $-m$, Delsarte proved that the order of a clique in $\Gamma$ is at most $1+\frac{k}{m}$ \cite[Section 3.3.2]{Delsarte}.
-We call this bound the {\em Delsarte bound} and a clique in $\Gamma$ is called a {\em Delsarte clique} if its order is equal to $1+\frac{k}{m}$. \fi
+The following lemma shows why we prefer generic parameters over standard ones in relation to Delsarte cliques.